srobinson/a11y-tutorials/src/carousel/index.md

       <code>.carousel-interface-scrollable</code> with <code>role="group"</code> and <code>tabindex="0"</code>
     </th>
     <td>
       The list is wrapped in a container that is made scrollable horizontally using CSS's <code>overflow-x: auto</code>.
 To ensure this scrolling behavior is accessible by keyboard, the element is made focusable with <code>tabindex="0"</code>.
-The <code>group</code> role combined with <code>aria-label="scroll for more"</code> ensure screen reader users are aware of the focusable element's purpose too.
+The <code>group</code> role combined with <code>aria-label="scroll for more"</code> ensures screen reader users are aware of the focusable element's purpose too.
     </td>
   </tr>
   <tr>